 The island is rich in history, with beautiful beaches, plenty of hiking routes and stunning scenery.
 Inishbofin is also home to many different species of flora and fauna.
 The island is famous for its traditional Irish music with many a session to be had throughout the year!

-Glengowla Mines is both an excellent and unique day out in Connemara.
+Last but certainly not least thing to do in Connerma is Glengowla Mines.
+It is both an excellent and unique day out in Connemara.
 Situated just outside of the village of Oughterard, Glengowla Mines date back all the way to 1851 and were in operation until 1865, measuring 40 metres deep and 200 feet wide.

 Today you can visit the mines on a guided tour, marvel at features of the mines and learn more about the workers who mined here until 1865.
 You can also pet the residential Connemara ponies, have a look around the museum and search for gold at the gold panning station.